dlang/DIPs/DIPs/1NNN-ADR.md

 How annoying, I had to fix up all the subsequent placeholder numbers.
 Can't this be done automatically?

-With `_d_interpolated_string`, it can!
-The database library can add an overload for it that iterates the arguments and generates the correct sql string for its database target, transparently to the user, without risking any code breakage on the existing `query` functions.
-Everyone wins!
+With this DIP, it can!
+The database library can add an overload for it that provides a searchable default, and at compile-time, replaces the generated string with one that has the correct numbered sequence of placeholders, transparently to the user, without risking any code breakage on the existing `query` functions.
+A possible improvement in the future might allow more sophisticated format string generation, allowing for the database library to do this directly using the format spec.

 However, a word of warning.
 Suppose the user tried `query(i"Select name from people where age > $min_age");` and the library did NOT overload for it.
 The compiler may suggest "did you try .idup?" in its error message, trying to be helpful and point the user toward coercing it into a traditional `string` argument.